Retreats at Mirfield

 These include Ignatian-style Individually Guided Retreats; preached retreats during the seasons of Advent and Lent; Pilgrimage Weekends; and Themed Retreats.

-Apart from our programmed retreats, you are also welcome to stay at a time that suits you, joining the Community for prayer and meals.
+Apart from our programmed retreats at Mirfield, you are also welcome to stay at a time that suits you, joining the Community for prayer and meals.
 We have a small Art Room in the Retreat House, with simple materials for those who feel creative and guests also have access to a small library in the Retreat House Common Room.
 Outside, guests have the freedom of our spacious grounds with a rose garden, small orchard, labyrinth and woodland walks.

 Many have found Mirfield a welcome place to spend all or part of a sabbatical.
 Those on sabbatical live alongside the brothers in worship and meals, keeping the monastic rhythm of the day.
 The Retreat House offers quiet space, particularly suitable for study or reflection on prayer and the religious life.
 We also offer an occasional Artist-in-Residence scheme, where the Community invites an artist to live alongside us for a period of time.

 It is good to take rest and it is good to take that rest in God.
 Those who have been given the opportunity for a sabbatical come here for some or all of the time, to live alongside the Community, participate in chores around the house, church and grounds, and undertake the deeper and more prolonged process of learning; a balance of time for reflection and study, punctuated by the daily monastic rhythm of prayer and worship.

 For further information please contact the Guest Office.

 Conference & Day Events

 We welcome enquiries from both Church-related and external groups who are looking for a venue for conferences and training events.
 Subject to availability, we can offer a range of teaching and meeting spaces as well as residential accommodation for up to 40 people.
 For more information please click here.